 I bought this dress back in the 1990s.
-It caught my my eye because of the fabric's cellular pattern and it soon became known as 'the ovary dress'.
-Great irony, as it turned out I was not able to have children.
-Which is when I decided to employ the dress in my work - use it within compositional narratives.
+It caught my my eye because of the fabric's cellular pattern and it soon became known as 'the ovary dress' (ironic really, considering I was not able to have children).
+I decided to employ the dress in my work - use it within compositional narratives.

 It didn't really matter that I was the only one who knew of the dress's significance, in fact I preferred it this way as it gave me the freedom to utilise it every so often - very much marking different chapters in my life.